MaisamV/auth/docs/features.md

 * **User Login:**
   * Endpoint for authenticating users with email and password.
   * Sets secure session cookies for maintaining user authentication state.
   * Integrates with OAuth 2.0 authorization flow for seamless user experience.
+* **Password Management:**
+  * Endpoint for authenticated users to change their password.
+  * Requires current password verification for security.
+  * Automatically revokes all existing session tokens upon successful password change.
 * **Token Issuance:**
   * Generate JWTs (JSON Web Tokens) as Access Tokens.
   * Generate opaque, random strings for Refresh Tokens, which are stored in the database.